krbz999/effectmacro/readme.md

 * When an effect is toggled (on, off, or both).
 * When the actor who has the effect starts their turn.
 * When the actor who has the effect ends their turn.
+* When the actor who has the effect is marked defeated in combat.
+* When combat is started.
+* When combat is ended.

 An effect can have a macro of any of these types, not just one.
 There is also the static 'never' type meant for being explicitly called by other scripts.
 This type is never called automatically.